 Are you looking for a natural remedy to help quell a sudden coughing fit?
 Try some essential oils to treat your cough.

 They’ll tell you that common colds are viral, not bacterial, so there’s nothing they can “give you.”
-They just advise staying hydrated, resting and perhaps gargling with salt water (for your throat) or ibuprofen (for your body aches).
-They may even tell you to feel free to try your family’s trusted home remedies, because they believe nothing will help — or hurt.
+Their “medical advice” will be to stay hydrated and rest, and perhaps gargle with salt water (for your throat) or taking ibuprofen (for your body aches).
+They may even tell you to feel free to try your family’s trusted natural remedies like ginger tea or a nice bowl of chicken soup.
+That’s because they believe nothing will help — or hurt.

-And what about the annoying cough that comes with the cold?
-If there’s no serious underlying condition causing the cough, like the flu or a bronchial infection, doctors aren’t much help there either.
-They suggest steam inhalation, or trying cough drops, honey or over-the-counter cough suppressants that might not work well for you.
+And what about the annoying cough that comes with a cold?
+If there’s no serious underlying condition causing the cough, like the flu, a sinus infection or a bronchial infection, doctors aren’t much help there either.
+They suggest steam inhalation, or trying cough drops, honey or over-the-counter cough suppressants and decongestants that might not work well for you.

 What they usually don’t suggest is aromatherapy with essential oils.
 But they should.